What Are Internal Links?

 How Do Search Engines Use Internal Links?

-Search engine crawlers, like Googlebot, depend on internal links to navigate, discover, and index pages on a website.
+Search engine crawlers, like Googlebot, depend on internal links to crawl, discover, and index pages on a website.

 To understand this better, it’s essential to know the two major types of internal links: